percona/everest-doc/docs/upgrade_with_cli.md

 !!! note
      It is recommended to install the latest version of the CLI .

 You can only upgrade one minor version at a time.
-For instance, you can upgrade from version 0.10.0 to version 1.0.0.
+For instance, you can upgrade from version 1.0.0 to version 1.1.0 but you cannot directly upgrade from version 1.0.0 to version 1.2.0.

 ## Upgrade